 Cassandra Barksdale Stanley, Ed.D.

-Assistant Director, Office of Strategic Engagement
+Interim Director, Office of Strategic Engagement

 - Ed.D. in Education Administration and Policy Studies, The George Washington University